Malobika8/All-In-One/JavaCollections/IntroToCollections-Ch-1.md

   * This need not necessarily have to be Ordered.
 By default, it's not ordered.
 It's a collection that doesn't contain any duplicate elements.
 This only contains unique values.

+    Ordered ? not ordered generally , there are some specific sets which are ordered.

   * Use Case: This is best in searching.
 Best case:O(1), worst:O(n)

+    No duplicate elements , faster search : avg O(1)

   * It is to be noted that Hashing is used behind the scenes.
+Hashing techniques are used to make this search faster.

   Lets try to add elements and print all the 3 sets.
 We can observe the order in which it prints the elements.